giahy2507/fix-GLIBC_2.14-not-found/README.md

 **However**, I have tried to fix this bug for Anaconda3, but I met an **error** "Segmentation fault (core dumped)" when I use the command "${LDPATH} --library-path ${LDLIBS} ${PYTHON_PATH}/bin/python"

-If there are any mistakes, please don't hesitate contact me to fix it.
+If there are any mistakes, please don't hesitate to contact me to fix it.